Saint Jhn

-Carlos St. John Phillips (born August 26, 1986), known professionally as Saint Jhn (stylized as SAINt JHN; pronounced "Saint John"), is a Guyanese-American rapper, singer, songwriter, and record producer.
+Carlos St. John Phillips (born August 26, 1986), known professionally as Saint Jhn (stylized as SAINt JHN; pronounced "Saint John"), is a Guyanese-American rapper and singer.

 He is best known for the 2019 remix to his 2016 song "Roses".
-The remix, produced by Kazakh DJ Imanbek, reached the top 5 of the US Billboard Hot 100 and topped the charts in Australia, Canada, the Netherlands, Ireland, New Zealand, and the United Kingdom.
-The song became the lead single for Saint Jhn's third studio album, While the World Was Burning released on November 20, 2020.
-Prior, he released his debut album Collection One in 2018, which was followed by Ghetto Lenny's Love Songs, an album released in 2019.
+The remix, produced by Kazakh DJ Imanbek, peaked within the top five of the US Billboard Hot 100 and topped the charts in Australia, Canada, the Netherlands, Ireland, New Zealand, and the United Kingdom.
+It served as lead single for his third studio album, While the World Was Burning (2020).
+Prior, he signed with L.A.
+Reid's label Hitco to release his first two albums, Collection One (2018) and Ghetto Lenny's Love Songs (2019).

-He has written songs for Kanye West, Jidenna, Usher, Hoodie Allen, and Kiesza, among others.
+He has written songs for artists including Kanye West, Jidenna, Usher, Hoodie Allen, and Kiesza, among others.
 He is a founding member of the music collective Gødd Complexx.

 Early life

-Phillips was born in Brooklyn, New York City, and raised in Georgetown, Guyana.
+Phillips was born in Brooklyn, New York City, but raised in Georgetown, Guyana.
 Growing up, he split his time in three-year intervals between Guyana and the East New York neighborhood of Brooklyn.
 He began creating music when he was twelve years old and was inspired by his older brother, who would rap in the neighborhood with friends.
 He wrote his first song in his first year of high school while living in Guyana.